rayriga/rayriga.github.io/content/blog/audacity-with-aac-support-ubuntu-linux.md

 **UPDATE 2024-10-11:** My audio workstation was recently upgraded from Linux Mint 21 to 22 (equivalent to an upgrade from Ubuntu 22.04 to 24.04).

 Using the AppImage version of Audacity as per the approach described below didn't work for AAC export (couldn't find the proper lib).
-Some research led me [here](https://forum.audacityteam.org/t/libavformat-so-no-longer-found-after-upgrade/107269/4):

-So, here's the new instructions on how to to install Audacity with AAC export support for Ubuntu 24.04-like systems:
+The solution [here](https://forum.audacityteam.org/t/libavformat-so-no-longer-found-after-upgrade/107269/1) on how to to install Audacity with AAC export support for Ubuntu 24.04-like systems couldn't be simpler:

 ```
 sudo apt install audacity